Average Foreign Object In Food Settlements

 If there’s no injury, your options are more limited, but not gone.
 You might still get a refund, a replacement, or a small goodwill settlement.
 Some companies will offer gift cards or a small payout just to keep you happy.

-It’s usually not a legal case unless there’s damage or distress, but it’s still worth reporting.
+It’s usually not a legal case our firm would handle unless there’s physical injury, but it’s still worth reporting.

 Quick Links